fobnail/docs/docs/fobnail-api.md

 }
 ```

-Fobnail Token verifies whether the decrypted secret matches with the secret kept
+Fobnail Token verifies whether the decrypted secret matches the secret kept in
-in Fobnail Token's memory.
-If verification is successful Fobnail Token creates a
+Fobnail Token's memory.
+If verification is successful, Fobnail Token creates a
-Provisioning Context and responds with **2.01** response (`Location-Path`
+Provisioning Context and responds with a **2.01** response (`Location-Path`
 contains Provisioning Context ID).

-If secret does not match **4.03** is returned.
-If either EK object ID or AIK
+If the secret does not match, **4.03** is returned.
+If either EK object ID or
-object ID is invalid **4.04** is returned.
+AIK object ID is invalid, **4.04** is returned.

 #### /admin/provision/{id}/meta